Promenade MRT station: Architecture

 The station is designed by DP Architects.
 The station features a "curvilinear envelope with deep-edged metal louvres" to conceal the concrete service shafts and integrate with the vertically glazed skylights.
 The three entrances to the station have identical features of thin and sharp lines for the roof and glazed panels for the sides.
 The interior features a pattern of light grey and granite floors, with granite and stainless steel-trimmed panels on the walls and metal-grid ceilings.

 Prior to the Nicoll Highway collapse, it was planned for the station, along with Nicoll Highway station, to have a cross-platform interchange with an unspecified future line; that line had to be realigned as the new Nicoll Highway station did not have provisions for the line.
-The DTL platform bound for Bukit Panjang station is at 42 metres below ground, the second deepest platform in the entire MRT network behind Bencoolen station at 43 metres.
+The DTL platform is at 42 metres below ground, the second deepest platform in the entire MRT network behind Bencoolen station at 43 metres.
 The station also features one of the longest escalators on the MRT network, with the length being 17.56 metres.